- Accelerated the Healing Rate of their Achilles Tendinitis

 - The first thing to do is consult your physician.
 Only your physician can give you a proper diagnosis and from this, determine a course of proper treatment.
 Unless you have a rupture, your physician will almost always recommend conservative treatment options - conservative treatment options for an achilles tendon injury typically means rest, ice the injury, elevate the injury and take anti-inflammatory medication.

-- Second, if your physician has decided that your injury can be treated with conservative treatment options, then you will find that many of our customers have had great success treating themselves with our powerful conservative treatment products - the Achilles Cold Compress or Ice Pack and the Achilles TShellz Wrap.
+- Second, if your physician has decided that your injury can be treated with conservative treatment options, then you will find that many of our customers have had great success treating themselves with the Achilles TShellz Wrap and accessory products.

 - Or, if surgical intervention is required, talk with your physician about using these same products for post-surgery recovery as you will find them to be effective for reducing post-surgery inflammation, enhancing range of motion and minimizing scar tissue growth.